Updated April 13th, 2017

 For high-speed links, delay values should be decreased.
 The Appropriate value of the delay may be determined by the user by observing behavior.

-Delays are configured from the Host Properties dialogue box available in the Context menu for the host as Settings menu.
+Delays are configured from the Host Properties dialog available in the Context menu for the host as Settings menu.

 See the following images from the MRC application: